ruvnet/agenticsjs/README.md

 ## Running Demo Mode

-To run AgenticJS in demo mode, you can use the following command:
+To run AgenticsJS in demo mode, you can use the following command:

 ```sh
 npm run demo
 ```

-This will start a local server with a demo of AgenticJS.
+This will start a local server with a demo of AgenticsJS.

 ## Contributing